BonzaiThePenguin/Loading/README.md

 Similar to the network activity indicator on iOS, Loading shows a spinning progress wheel in your menu bar when your network is being used.
 Clicking the icon shows the apps that are using your network, and holding down the option key shows the individual processes.

 The original project required OS X 10.7 or newer, but that was only because it used 10.7's NSPopover for the licensing functionality.
-Support for older versions of OS X remain untested.
+Support for older versions of OS X remains untested.

 * * *